 - How to remove from the footer the information about the last modification and view count of pages in MediaWiki

-- How to change the maximum allowed page size in MediaWiki
+- How to remove the meta (footer) links in MediaWiki

 - How to enable password resets based on the username or email address of users in MediaWiki